opencaesar/oml-tutorials/tutorial2.md

 ORDER BY ?c1_id ?c2_id
 ```

-10. Let's now run this query by running the task `tutorial2/oml/owlQuery` from the [=Gradle Task view=] and waiting for it to finish execution in the [=Gradle Executions view=].
+10. Let's now run this query by running the task `tutorial2/oml/owlQuery` from the [=Gradle Tasks view=] and waiting for it to finish execution in the [=Gradle Executions view=].
 It should run with no errors.

 11. Right click on the project in the [=Model Explorer view=] and select `Refresh`.
 Navigate to the file `build/results/components.json` and double click it to open its editor.
 You should see the following results in JSON.